Mezzanine Finance Loans for Property Developers

 - Can help developers retain capital for future projects

-- Flexible lending criteria: most applications judged on a case-by-case basis
+- Flexible lending criteria: most applications are judged on a case-by-case basis

 The cons of mezzanine finance for property developers